naturallaw777/Sovran_SystemsOS/README.md

 Connect on Matrix here: https://matrix.to/#/#sovran-systems:anarchyislove.xyz

-### Created, Handcrafted, and Headquartered in Southern California – 2022-2023 🏖️.

-All Open Source Software Used Falls Under Its Specific Open Source License.

-This Gitea is Proudly Powered by a Sovran Pro 💚.
+###

+###

-All Is Love.
+## All Is Love.
 Fear Is Illusion.
 All Beings Are Free.
 Truth Can Never Be Destroyed.

+Created, Handcrafted, and Headquartered in Southern California – 2022-2023 🏖️.

+All Open Source Software Used Falls Under Its Specific Open Source License.

+This Gitea is Proudly Powered by a Sovran Pro 💚.

 GNU GPL 3.0+